keithhetrick/hangThatMan/README.md

 # Hang That Man!

-Guess correctly, don't kill a man.
+Get it right, save a life ❤️.

 Built with React, TypeScript & deployed on AWS.